MEng Mechanical Engineering with Management / Overview

 - Typical International Baccalaureate offer

-37 points overall with 7,6,6 at Higher Level, including Mathematics, Physics, and one other subject.
+38 points overall with 7,7,6 at Higher Level including Mathematics and Physics.

 - How to apply